Where is Rio Ferdinand now?

 Two years after Rebecca died, Ferdinand courageously appeared in a one-off documentary for the BBC called Rio Ferdinand: Being Mum & Dad which revealed how he was coping with the grief.

 In August 2016, after the appointment of Sam Allardyce as the new England manager, Ferdinand urged the Football Association to start thinking about his successor now putting himself forward as a candidate.

 In the same year Ferdinand was also inducted into the English Football Hall of Fame.

-In July 2017 Rio Ferdinand will be representing England in Star Sixes, a new six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.
+In July 2017 Rio Ferdinand was scheduled to play for England in Star Sixes, a new six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.